 In the 17th-century narrative, the young Henry is repeatedly imprisoned, has an affair with the choirmaster's wife, and is afflicted with an unusual fondness for nice clothes.
 Falsely accused of stealing all of the cornets from the royal stock of instruments, Henry is banished to a town infested with the plague.
 There he starts an affair with another woman, Cathleen.
 Upon his return to London, Henry is confronted with the complexities of his love life.

 The 20th-century narrative tells of faux-scholar Mr Austen who has taken up residence in a small coastal town to get on with his work.
 There he befriends the Purcell family: mother and young son Henry.

 At once wild, philosophical and thought-provoking, Henry, Henry is a novella that will stay with you.

-A collection of short stories; alternatively one long one
+A collection of short stories; or one long one.

 Amy R. Biddle

 An alcoholic mall Santa and a coke-dealing stripper get tangled up with a fairy-worshiping suicide cult.